Woman superhero

 Getting curious about your strengths

 2. Make the first step a small one.
-The Strengths Tool provides a good first step, that gives people a foundational understanding of what a strength is and how understanding them lays the groundwork for further enquiry, perhaps with a coach, perhaps in their own teams.
+By including a qualitative 360 review, it provides an understanding of what a strength is and lays the groundwork for further enquiry, perhaps with a coach, perhaps in their own teams.

 3. Remind yourself that you are okay.
 Constructive feedback on your strengths is always a positive experience.
 Either there’s room for improvement in certain areas and you can get busy developing yourself, or you might find there’s a strength in you that you’ve not seen yourself.
 It can be a powerful way to build confidence and to let go of behaviours that no longer serve you.
 We might have limited time for interactions with colleagues who remind them that they are good at what they do and remind them that they really are okay.